jizefeng0810/SDA-OD/README.md

-# Implementation of paper "Stepwise Domain Adaptation (SDA) for Object Detection in Autonomous Vehicles Using an Adaptive CenterNet" from Journal
+# Implementation of SDA
-Paper link:**
+paper "Stepwise Domain Adaptation (SDA) for Object Detection in Autonomous Vehicles Using an Adaptive CenterNet" from Journal Paper link:**

 # Absract